danvanwijk/danvanwijk.com/content/posts/started-my-own-company.md

 ## What will you do?

 Basically the same as I'm doing right now, and have been for all these years - build and run websites and web applications.
+It will be consultancy work for clients.
 In other words, not really a major change of direction in terms of occupation or anything like that.

 ## Why?